mbahvw/kit-katacoda-scenarios/kubectl-intermediate/step17.md

 Let's also verify whether the container pod has been created:
 `kubectl get pods`{{execute}}

-Now. we can delete the above deployment using its manifest file:
+Now we can delete the above deployment using its manifest file:

 `kubectl delete -f ~/nginx-deploy.yaml`{{execute}}

-Alternatively, use the delete resource type method as explain ealier:
+Alternatively, use the delete resource type method as explained ealier:

 `kubectl delete deployment nginx-deployment`